EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 SESSION_FIELDS
 __________________
-Is a list of fields that you can use to store information about each session in your experiment.
+Session fields can be used to store information about each session in your experiment.
 Each field is defined as a tuple, with the first element being the field name, and the second element being the field type.

-The information stored in these fields can then be used in the oTree app to determine which treatments or conditions a participant will experience in a particular session, or to gather data for analysis.
+The information stored in these fields can then be used in the oTree app to determine which treatments a particular session receives, or to save aggregate session data.
 This allows you to centralize important information that will be referenced and utilized throughout the experiment, providing a unified and consistent source of data for all components of the project.

-This field was used in Novaland mainly to get information from all participants and store them all in one variable.
+This field was used in Novaland mainly to aggregate information from all participants and store them all in one variable.

 Example: